 - 1.2.1 63-71 High Street (A311) in Hampton Hill is located in Fulwell and Hampton Hill Ward within the London Borough of Richmond-upon-Thames (LBRuT).
-The site is currently developed with three purpose built office buildings comprising 2,055 sq.m, and accommodates 49 on-site surface level car parking spaces, which are accessed via a crossover from the High Street.
-One of the existing buildings also incorporates 3 self-contained flats. - 1.2.2 Prior approval for the Change of Use of the existing offices to provide 26 residential apartments (23 new units + the 3 existing units) was issued on 20th October 2016. - 1.2.3 The site is conveniently located on Hampton Hill High Street, with local amenities in close proximity and with access to Bushy Park (via Hampton Hill Gate), a walk distance of 130 metres. - 1.2.4 The site location is shown at Appendix A. Hampton Hill is located approximately 3 miles west of Kingston and 4 miles south west of Richmond.
+The site currently consists of three purpose built office buildings, comprising 2,055sq.m.
+The site also accommodates 49 car parking spaces at ground level, accessed from High Street via a vehicle crossover.
+One of the existing buildings also incorporates three self-contained flats. - 1.2.3 The site is conveniently located on Hampton Hill High Street, with local amenities in close proximity and with access to Bushy Park (via Hampton Hill Gate), a walk distance of 130 metres. - 1.2.4 The site location is shown at Appendix A. Hampton Hill is located approximately three miles west of Kingston and four miles south west of Richmond.
 The site fronts onto High Street, which principally provides a mix of independent shops, cafes, restaurants and residential terraced and flatted housing.
 The site benefits from its proximity to attractions such as Hampton Court Palace, The River Thames and Bushy Park.